fivetran/dbt_aws_cloud_cost/models/docs.md

 {% enddocs %}

 {% docs reservation_subscription_id %}
 A unique identifier that maps a line item with the associated offer.
-We recommend you use the RI ARN as your identifier of an AWS Reserved Instance, but both can be used.
+We (AWS) recommend you use the RI ARN as your identifier of an AWS Reserved Instance, but both can be used.
 {% enddocs %}

 {% docs reservation_total_reserved_normalized_units %}
 The total number of reserved normalized units for all instances for a reservation subscription.
 AWS computes total normalized units by multiplying the `reservation_normalized_units_per_reservation` with `reservation_number_of_reservations`.

+Aliased from `reservation_total_reserved_normalized_units` to `total_reserved_normalized_units` in the staging layer.
 {% enddocs %}

 {% docs reservation_total_reserved_units %}